mxstbr/mxstbr.com/pages/thoughts/spectrum-technical-hindsight-part-2.md

-import BlogPost from '../../components/BlogPost';
+import BlogPost from "../../components/BlogPost";

 export const meta = {
   published: false,
-  publishedAt: '2019-01-20',
+  publishedAt: "2019-01-20",
-  title: 'Spectrum in Hindsight: Good Tech Decisions',
+  title: "Spectrum in Hindsight: Good Tech Decisions",
+  summary:
-  summary: 'Spectrum is an open source chat app for large online communities.
-With the benefit of hindsight after two years, here are the great technical decisions we made'
+    "Spectrum is an open source chat app for large online communities.
+With the benefit of hindsight after two years, here are the great technical decisions we made"
-}
+};

-export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>
+export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>;

 ### React